To effectively reimagine the State itself, major change must occur in the behaviours, processes, and structures of central government.

 While successive administrations have attempted to modernise the civil service and improve the structure of Whitehall, the same problems recur.

-Our research programme will prioritise short, impactful projects that are designed to tackle the pathologies that undermine change.
+Our research programme will prioritise short, impactful projects that are designed to tackle the pathologies that undermine change under three main research themes:

-Read our launch essay, setting out the biases that trouble our system of government - and all efforts to reform it.
+Read our launch essay, setting out the biases that trouble our system of government and hamper efforts to change it, as well as our blog, explaining why these three themes are essential to building a government that is really capable of delivering.